napframework/nap/docs/doxygen/markdown/01_gettingstarted.md

 }
 ```

 Note that the file specified in `AudioFilePath` should be located within the `data` directory of your project.

 Continue by adding an entity that holds two components: an [AudioPlaybackComponent](@ref nap::audio::PlaybackComponent) to be able to play back the audio file and an [OutputComponent](@ref nap::audio::OutputComponent) to route the output of the playback component to the audio device.
-Also this time, make sure to add it to the `Objects` array:
+Again, make sure to add it to the `Objects` array:

 ```
 {